PFAS contamination in the U.S

 With over 25 years of experience in pursuing compensation for the victims of toxic exposure, our attorneys will gladly help you obtain the money you are entitled to if you were regularly exposed to AFFF and developed cancer.

-However, you should know that we can only provide legal assistance to military personnel, airport employees, and other workers who were exposed to PFAS-containing foam.
+We can only provide legal assistance to military personnel, airport employees, and other workers who were exposed to PFAS-containing foam.
 You can trust Environmental Litigation Group, P.C. to meet your case needs with step-by-step guidance and easy communication.